Super-Protocol/docs/docs/developers/marketplace_GUI/first-steps.md

 <br/>

+## Testnet account

 ### Step 4.
-Import account
+Import the account

-Click on your account name at the top of the Metamask window to open the list of your accounts.
+Click on your account name at the top of the MetaMask window to open the list of your accounts.

 <img src={require('./../images/metamask_5.png').default} width="300" height="auto" border="1"/>